 There is much discussion about breaking the gender barriers in tech, but often, startups tend to follow large corporates, who often assign marketing and HR roles to female employees and development and management positions to male workers.

-So we’ve decided to ask three leading female executives in the tech field who will be speaking at this year’s Women in Tech and Telco Leadership Summit – both from the startup world and an established corporate – to give us their tips on how all companies, no matter how big or small, can smash the gender binary that still dictates much of the hiring and promoting decisions undertaken by Aussie businesses.
+So we asked three leading female executives in the tech field – from the startup world and an established corporate – to give us their tips on how all companies, no matter how big or small, can smash the gender binary that still dictates much of the hiring and promoting decisions undertaken by Aussie businesses.

 Gemma Lloyd, co-founder of Diverse City Careers